puppetlabs/puppet-docs/source/pe/3.7/orchestration_resources.markdown

 ---
 layout: default
-title: "PE 3.8 » Orchestration » Browsing Resources"
+title: "PE 3.7 » Orchestration » Browsing Resources"
 subtitle: "Orchestration: Browsing and Comparing Resources"
 canonical: "/pe/latest/orchestration_resources.html"
 ---

->**Important**: Live Management is deprecated in PE 3.8, and will be replaced with improved resource management capabilities in future versions of PE.
-For more information, see the [PE 3.8 release notes](./release_notes.html#live-management-is-deprecated).

 Use the live management page's __Browse Resources__ tab to browse the resources on your nodes and inspect their current state.